Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

   <img src="Images/Winter_plot.png">
 </p>

+> Winter plot

 > [!NOTE]
-> There are some missing pixels that have probably been caused by the cloud mask applied when retriving the images from Google Earth Engine.
-Since they are not many, they should't affect the results of the analysis.
+> The plots show some missing pixels that have probably been caused by the cloud mask applied when retriving the images from Google Earth Engine.
+Since they are only a few, over a large area of hundreds of square kilometers, they should't affect the results of the analysis.

 ### 3.1 RGB colours visualization
 ````r